 The Prenatal Health Project is a research study in which a multi-disciplinary team of researchers are trying to learn more about how prenatal experiences influence the health of mothers and children.
 As one of the only studies in Canada who are following a group of women and children from pregnancy onwards, we have been able to discover and publish many important findings regarding prenatal health and its effects on both the mother and the infant as he/she progresses through childhood.

 We would like to thank the participants in the Prenatal Health Project for their initial and ongoing support of this study.

-Through studying prenatal health and its influence on maternal and child health, we hope to better understand risk factors that influence health, and ensure that our public policy has relevant research to be able to promote the health of mothers and children.
+Through studying prenatal health and its influence on maternal and child health, we hope to ensure that our public health policy has relevant research to be able to promote the health of mothers and children.